 Every Saturday from May through November, the farmers’ market turns the Marktplatz into a haven for food lovers.
 You’ll find everything from fruit and veg, bread and cheese, Italian Olives and German woodstove bread to exotic dried fruit.
 And much more.

 Apart from the farmers’ market, there’s also a smaller weekly market happening all year round on Wednesdays and Saturdays.

 In addition, St. Gallen hosts two seasonal markets.
 One in spring (April) and one in autumn (October).
 Those markets last more than a week and are combined with the funfair with its rollercoasters, Ferris wheels and merry-go-rounds.

 At this market, you can buy everyhing you need.
 And everything you don‘t need, too.
-There are gummy bears, gingerbread hearts, gloves, shoe polish, houshold equipment, backpacks, clothes, Magenbrot (first point in this post), beer and sausages.
+There are gummy bears, gingerbread hearts, gloves, shoe polish, houshold equipment, backpacks, clothes, Magenbrot (#1 in this post), beer and sausages.
 The list goes on.

 One last thing...

 If all this information hasn’t been enough for you yet, I highly recommend checking out the “Wohin” guide about St. Gallen.
 I went to school with the person who created it and I think it’s a fantastic resource for everyone spending time in St. Gallen.
 Visitors and locals.

 In this guide, you’ll recognise some of the points I mentioned above.
 But there are loads of additional tips, too.
 Especially about eating, drinking and partying.